What to expect from this workshop

 Potential sources of bias

 As mentioned previously, it is really important to include all of the relevant studies in a meta-analysis.
-However, some may be unobtainable because of publication bias.
+However, some may be unobtainable because of some type of bias.
+One type of bias is publication bias.
 Publication bias is the bias by publishers of academic journals to prefer to publish studies reporting statistically significant results rather than studies reporting statistically non-significant results.
 In a similar vein, researchers may be loath to write up a paper reporting statistically non-significant results on the belief that the paper is more likely to be rejected.
 The effect on a meta-analysis is that there could be missing data (i.e., unit non-response), and these missing data bias the sample of studies included in the meta-analysis.
 This, of course, leads to a biased estimate of the summary effect.
 One other point to keep in mind: For any given sample size, the result is more likely to be statistically significant if the effect size is large.
 Hence, publication bias refers to both statistically significant results and large effect sizes.
 There are other types of bias that should also be considered.
 These include:

 -